AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Hardware

 The whole alarm system consists of two components only.
-The ESP32CAM and the HC-SR501 PIR sensor (less then 10 Euro).
+The ESP32CAM and the HC-SR501 PIR sensor (less then 15 Euro).
 See [Parts](https://github.com/AK-Homberger/Alexa-Alarm-System/blob/main/README.md#parts) section for order details.

 The HC-SR501 PIR motion detection sensor is connected to the ESP32CAM with three wires:

 - 5V to 5V
 - GND to GND
-- GPIO 2 to signal output of HC-SR501
+- GPIO2 to signal output of HC-SR501

 That's all.

 You can either solder the wires or you can use jumper wires instead.
 Power is provided via the 5 Volt pin of ESP32CAM.

 ![Connected](https://github.com/AK-Homberger/Alexa-Alarm-System/blob/main/Pictures/Connected2.jpg)

-A nice 3D print housing is available at Thingiverse: www.thingiverse.com/thing:2955991

 ![Back](https://github.com/AK-Homberger/Alexa-Alarm-System/blob/main/Pictures/Housing-Back.jpg)